Cheese Travel – Gourmet Routes through Europe’s Cheese Regions

 Italy – Cheese, Wine and Dolce Vita

 From the Alps to Sicily, you'll encounter cheeses deeply rooted in regional culture.
-In Emilia-Romagna, Parmigiano-Reggiano is made in traditional cauldrons; in Tuscany, Pecorino matures in ash or wine; and in Piedmont, the aroma of Gorgonzola wafts from small dairies.
+In Emilia-Romagna, Parmigiano-Reggiano is produced in traditional cauldrons, in Tuscany, Pecorino matures in ash or wine, and in Piedmont, Gorgonzola wafts its aroma from small dairies.

 Continue reading: